blackrock/TopNotch/docs/USER_GUIDE.md

   ```

 #### Diff
+  * Note: when diffing on nested dataframes, the columns will be unnested and all occurrences of "." in any column name will be replaced with "_".
   * Mandatory Arguments:
     * command - specifies that the command is of type diff
       * type - string
       * example value - "diff" (NOTE: diff is the only valid value)
     * externalParamsFile - specifies the location of the JSON file for the assertion
       * type - string
-      * example value - "../path/to/diff.json" (NOTE: path is on local file system and relative to location of plan unless it starts with /)
+      * example value - "../path/to/diff.json"
     * input1 - specifies the first of the two input data sets to diff
       * type - object
       * example value - see the above section on how to specify input